George Williams Brown: Editorial career

 Throughout his career Brown was active in promoting Canadian historical scholarship.
-He became associate editor of the Canadian Historical Review (CHR) in 1928 and was the editor of the CHR from 1930–1946, during which time he helped set its orientation towards the study of Canadian history.
+He became associate editor of the Canadian Historical Review (CHR) in 1928 and was the editor of the CHR from 1930 to 1946, during which time he helped set its orientation towards the study of Canadian history.
 He also actively promoted the development of public archives in both the federal and the provincial governments across Canada, and he made this a priority during his term as President of the Canadian Historical Association.
 One of his collaborators in this effort was his brother-in-law, Arthur Silver Morton, an historian at the University of Saskatchewan who founded the Saskatchewan Historical Public Records Office, the forerunner of the Saskatchewan Archives Board.
 With Donald Creighton, the CHR associate editor, Brown conducted a survey of the state of Canadian historical scholarship in 1944 to mark the CHR's 25th anniversary.
 From 1946 to 1953 he continued his editorial work as general editor of the University of Toronto Press, which publishes the CHR and other scholarly publications.